appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-unit-tests.md

 ---
 title: Android Unit Tests
 description: Learn how to use the Android Unit Tests workflow step in Appcircle
-tags: [android, mobile, android, testing]
+tags: [android, mobile, unit, testing]
 ---

 import Screenshot from '@site/src/components/Screenshot';